Felix Russo

 Felice Angelo "Felix" Russo (10 June 1926 – 15 February 2005) was an Australian rules footballer who played with St Kilda in the Victorian Football League (VFL).
 He had a son, father-in-law, two sons-in-law and three grandchildren who have all played VFL/AFL football.

 Biography

 Football

 Educated at De La Salle College, Russo captained his school to a premiership in 1944.
-He was recruited to locally from Elwood.
-As well as playing for Elwood CYMS he also played some of his early football for Footscray Technical School Old Boys.
+He was recruited from CYMS Football Association (CYMSFA) club Elwood CYMS and also played some of his early football for Footscray Technical School Old Boys.

 Russo, who worked as a physical education instructor, debuted for St Kilda at the age of 23 in the 1950 VFL season.
 Used as a wingman, he played eight games in his first season of VFL football.
 In the 1951 season he made six appearances for St Kilda.

 Following his two seasons at St Kilda, Russo played with Victorian Football Association (VFA) club Sandringham.
 He won the club's best and fairest award in the 1953 VFA season.
 Under the coaching of Tommy Lahiff, Russo captained Sandringham in 1954.